christianeckert-zz/christianeckert-zz-vue-3-webpack-starter/readme.md

 *work in progress*

-A basic Webpack configuration for Vue 3 projects.
+A basic Webpack configuration and file structure for Vue 3 projects.